rocjs/roc/docs/config/commands.md

 ## Meta

 Meta for commands are used to better define what they should do and describe what they are used for.
-It is optional but if used it should match the commands properties.
+It is optional but if used it should match the command properties.
 The following properties will be used by Roc if they exists:
 ```
 description         Describes the command
 help                Additional information used when printing help for a single command